The more you drink, the greater your chance of injury or death. It also means you risk injuring someone else.

 - Stay within the low-risk guidelines and avoid binge drinking.

-- Avoid risky places and activities- walking in dark places or near water, operating machinery, lighting fires or using chip pans.
+- Avoid risky places and activities - for example, walking in dark places or near water, operating machinery, lighting fires or using chip pans.

 - Have a plan for the night.

-Knowing where you are going to go and how you are getting home can avoid unexpected risks.
+Knowing where you are going and how you are getting home can help you avoid unexpected risks.

 If you are worried about your alcohol use, take our alcohol test to find out what type of drinker you are.